-Fig 1 - The Compassion-focussed pedagogy for seminars (the CfP) The speed meeting (seminar one, Fig 1, above) was to help prevent clique formations and to support the transparently stated goal of collegiality across the whole seminar group instead.
-Then the literature on compassion (see Fig 2 and its key) was summarised to students: how compassion is defined across disciplines and why self-compassion is less tenuous and problematic than self-esteem (Neff, 2003a, 2003b; Kingston, 2008).
-Students were then asked to consider in small groups the following two questions suggested by a Market Research business lecturer: What do I contribute to the learning experience of my fellow students that they most value in me?
-What do my fellow students contribute to my learning that I most value in them?
+Fig 1 The Compassion-focussed pedagogy for seminars (the CfP)

+The speed meeting (seminar one, Fig 1, above) was to help unglue pre-formed cliques and explicitly set up the goal of collegiality across the whole seminar group.

+Then the literature on compassion (see Fig 2 and its key) was summarised to students: how compassion is defined across disciplines and why self-compassion is less tenuous and problematic than self-esteem (Neff, 2003; Kingston, 2008).
+Students were then asked to consider in small groups the following two questions suggested by a Market Research business lecturer:

+- What do I contribute to the learning experience of my fellow students that they most value in me? - ➤ What do my fellow students contribute to my learning that I most value in them?